 The general human belief is that only we exalted human beings possess the rarified trait called intelligence, or that it is exhibited, to a much lesser degree, by a few other species of “higher” organisms such as mammals and birds.
 But most people would strictly limit the possession of intelligence by denying that it is possessed by other organisms, including fish, insects, amphibians, microbes, reptiles, and plants.
 And yet, social insects like ants, bees, termites, and wasps exhibit complex social behaviours and are able to do things that, if they were done by humans, would be considered as indubitable examples of intelligent behaviour.
-For example, bees are able to locate food sources and communicate this information to their fellow bees by performing a dance, which indicates the size of the food source, its distance from the colony, and its direction in relation to the sun, while taking into consideration the sun’s regular movement across the sky.
-Termites build large mounds to house their colony’s many thousands of members, which mounds contain many interconnecting passageways that also serve the important function of keeping the interior at a constant temperature, regardless of the temperature outside the mound.
-In addition, some termite species cultivate fungi as food, as do leaf-cutter ants, which excavate elaborate miniature caverns where they raise this food crop, to nourish which they assiduously cut and collect leaves.
+For example, bees are able to locate food sources and communicate this information to their fellow bees by performing a dance, which indicates the size of the food source, its distance from the colony, and its direction in relation to the Sun, while taking into consideration the Sun’s regular movement across the sky.
+Termites build large mounds to house their colony’s many thousands of members, which mounds contain many interconnecting passageways that also serve the important function of keeping the interior at a relatively constant temperature, regardless of the temperature outside the mound.
+In addition, some termite species cultivate fungi as food, as do leaf-cutter ants, which excavate elaborate miniature caverns where they raise this food crop, and to nourish which they assiduously cut and collect leaves.
 There are other kinds of ants that cultivate and protect aphids, much as humans raise farm animals, because the aphids excrete a sweet droplet of nectar that the ants like to drink.

 There are now over one billion vehicles on the road worldwide, and this number is projected to double within the next twenty years.
 How on earth will our road systems cope?
 The average speed of cars in some cities is already less than four miles per hour.
 Congestion researcher Dirk Helbing and his colleagues at Dresden University of Technology have been taking lessons from an ant colony.
 They created numerous possible roadways between the nest and a source of sugar.
 Very quickly, the ants worked out the shortest routes.
 The whole nest was soon scurrying back and forth collecting food and bringing it home.
 If this experiment were on humans instead of ants you would expect major congestion, collisions, and road rage.
 Not so with the ants.
 No traffic jams formed.
 When roadways were at risk of gridlock, some ants diverted traffic away to other routes.
 This intelligent network is providing researchers clues to better regulating vehicle traffic.